tieguy/innovators-patent-agreement/innovators-patent-agreement.md

     (d) all patents (“Patents”), including reissues and reexaminations, which may be granted on any of the above applications, together with all rights to recover damages for infringement, including infringement of provisional rights.

-2. The Company, and its successors, transferees, and assignees (collectively the “Assignee”), shall not assert any claims of any Patents which may be granted on any of the above applications unless asserted for a Defensive Purpose.
+2.  **Limits on Assertion of Patents.** The Company, and its successors, transferees, and assignees (collectively the “Assignee”), shall not assert any claims of any Patents which may be granted on any of the above applications unless asserted for a Defensive Purpose.
 An assertion of claims of the Patents is for a “Defensive Purpose” if the claims are asserted:

     (a) against an Entity that has filed, maintained, threatened, or voluntarily participated in a patent infringement lawsuit against Assignee or any of Assignee’s users, affiliates, customers, suppliers, or distributors;